Code of Ethics and Community Agreements

 Financial Accessibility & Ticketing Equity:

-• A number of attendee tickets are reserved each year for BIPOC participants at a sliding scale price.
+A number of attendee tickets are reserved each year for BIPOC participants at a sliding scale price.

-• Partial and full scholarships are offered annually to ensure financial barriers do not prevent access to this space.
+Partial and full scholarships are offered annually to ensure financial barriers do not prevent access to this space.

-Prioritizing BIPOC Practitioners & Creatives:
+Prioritizing Practitioners & Creatives of Color:

 ✦ The Healing Village (bodyworkers, energy healers, and holistic practitioners)